Akshat4112/akshat4112.github.io/content/about.md

 ---

-I'm a machine learning engineer and my research interests are in generative modeling, speech processing, text analysis, machine learning, and deep learning.
-Currently pursuing a master's from the university of Stuttgart, my major is in computational linguistics.
+I'm a machine learning engineer and my research interests are in generative modelling, speech processing, text analysis, machine learning, and deep learning.
+Currently pursuing a master's from the University of Stuttgart, my major is in computational linguistics.

 Current work
 ------
-Research work include denoising diffusion on speaker embeddings, explainability of CRF-LSTM-based NER models, temporal and spatial word embeddings, and homoglyph detection using attention-based CNNs.
+Research work includes denoising diffusion on speaker embeddings, explainability of CRF-LSTM-based NER models, temporal and spatial word embeddings, and homoglyph detection using attention-based CNNs.

 My work includes
 ------
-Piror to this, I worked at Quantiphi, Scanta, and Mobile Programming LLC as a machine learning engineer and worked on speaker diarization, multimodal sentiment analysis, NLP augmentor, clinical ner, chatbot using AWS Lex and Dialogflow, customer care call analytics, and, neural machine translation.
+Before this, I worked at Quantiphi, Scanta, and Mobile Programming LLC as a machine learning engineer and worked on speaker diarization, multimodal sentiment analysis, NLP augmentor, clinical ner, chatbot using AWS Lex and Dialogflow, customer care call analytics, neural machine translation.

 Background and history
 ------